 You cannot heal what you cannot feel.
 You must give yourself permission to fully welcome the pain, anger, helplessness, or any other negative emotions.
 Welcome your need to fix it, make it go away, ignore or blame someone else for it.
 Welcome the guilt and shame, as well as any thought that it’s all about you and what someone else did to you.
 Welcome it all!

-Step 2: Let Go of the Story
+Step 2: Release the Story

-Be willing to let go and surrender the story you told yourself about this relationship, what happened, what it meant, and how it was supposed to be.
+In step two, it’s time to let go and surrender the story you told yourself about this relationship, what happened, what it meant, and how it was supposed to be.
 Find that place within yourself where you can courageously admit to yourself the relationship came to an end, and it’s now time to surrender all your dreams, projections, expectations, desires, and attachments you forged along the way.
 Have a good cry and let your ego – the part of you that wants to be right and control the situation – take the hit and break!
 Your ego is wounded as well!

-Step 3: Take Full Responsibility
+Step 3: Take Responsibility

 At some level, you are responsible for this experience.
 You either collaborated, participated, tolerated, or allowed the set of behaviors or actions that ultimately led to a wounded heart.